What have we been up to?

 An excellent place to get a perspective of Pakse is from Wat Phousalao on a hilltop, where a golden Buddha sits still, watching over the city.
 One could easily think it is by divine intervention that Pakse is endowed with natural beauty.
 The Mekong and Xedon rivers and the nearby mountains contribute to it having one of the finest settings in Lao People’s Democratic Republic (PDR).

-To preserve this natural advantage, the Governor of Champasack Province worked with CDIA in 2009 to develop a pre-feasibility study (PFS) for the Pakse Urban Environmental Improvement Project (PUEIP).
+To preserve this natural advantage, the Governor of Champasack Province worked with CDIA in 2009 to develop a pre-feasibility study (PFS) for the Pakse Urban Environmental Improvement Project (PUEIP), an investment program supported by the Asian Development Bank (ADB).

 It aimed at improving the city’s basic environmental infrastructure and strengthening institutional capacities towards becoming a green city and developing into a regional hub for commerce and tourism.